 Ensure you have comfortable well fitting footwear and your feet will see less blisters.
 Holding your racket properly will also reduce the chance of hand blisters.
 Over time the skin on your hands may toughen up reducing the chances of blisters occurring.

 Ensure you keep them clean to prevent any infection occurring.
 Try not to burst them as this increases the chance of infection.
 Within a week they should heal naturally, if you have any concerns seek medical advice.

-You can find out more on treatment of sports injuries on the NHS website
+Fore more info on the treatment of sports injuries: NHS website